Refugee numbers worldwide hit record high: UN | DW | 19.06.2019

 Another year, another record

-With the latest figures made official, the number of forcibly displaced has been growing for the last seven years.
+The number of forcibly displaced people has been growing for the last seven years and has risen nearly 65% compared to ten years ago.

 "Yet another year, another dreadful record has been beaten," said Jon Cerezo of British charity Oxfam.
 "Behind these figures, people like you and me are making dangerous trips that they never wanted to make, because of threats to their safety and most basic rights."